ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 After a decade of photographing wondrous deep space objects I decided to turn my work into wall art.
 Galaxy on Glass was born in September 2015.
-All the objects are photographed by me using my equipment high in the mountains of Spain.
+All the deep space images are photographed by me using my equipment high in the mountains of Spain.

-I wanted to create something special, images that would look spectacular and beautiful on a wall.
-Art that creates a centre piece, transforms a room, has lasting appeal and value.
+I wanted to create something special, astrophotography images that would look spectacular and beautiful on a wall.
+Deep space fine art that creates a centre piece, transforms a room, has lasting appeal and value.

 In 2001 I bought my first telescope and have never looked back.
-I developed a passion for astro-photography, gradually building the skills required to image deep space objects in colour and fine detail.
-In 2012 I moved my equipment from my UK observatory to an observation site in the Sierra Nevada mountains of Spain.
-The combination of dark skies and clear nights facilitate the capture of high quality image data.
+I developed a passion for astrophotography, gradually building the skills required to image deep space objects in colour and fine detail.
+In 2012 I moved my equipment from my UK observatory to an observation site in the mountains of Spain.
+Then in June 2021 I set up another observatory in Yass New South Wales Australia to capture the beautiful southern hemisphere objects!
+The combination of dark skies and clear nights facilitates the high quality image data I need for my art.

 I encourage you to take a look at the photographs here, showing just a tiny sample of the many and varied beautiful objects that exist out there.
 I hope it inspires you to do some of your own observing and next time you are out at night, just to look up at our wondrous night sky.
 My focus is turning these majestic images into beautiful works of art for others to enjoy.
 In 2015 I launched ‘Galaxy On Glass’ a range of unique wall art.
-I work with Fine Art Printers in the UK, USA and Australia to locally produce the Frameless and Backlit Collections in sizes up to 1.2 meters wide.
+I work with Fine Art Printers to produce the art in standard sizes up to 1.2 meters wide and larger upon requested.
+We ship worldwide.

 In addition to these activities, I acquire and analyse data for ‘Exo planets’.
 These are planets orbiting stars other than our sun.
 The first Exo planet was detected in 1995 and now over 2000 have been confirmed around various stars in our Milky Way Galaxy.
 Thank you for taking the time to visit my site and I hope you love my art.

-Many of the images require 20 or 30 hours of data, not easy to achieve anywhere but especially not from the UK!
+Many of the images require 20 or even 60 hours of data, not easy to achieve anywhere but especially not from the UK!
 The equipment comprises the telescope, cameras, a mount and ancillary equipment and software.

 If you would like to know more about the equipment then just contact me.